 Short Term Scientific Missions

-The 11th Call for STSM Applications for Missions occurring between 1st June 2019 and 31st October 2019.
-The call will be open between 1st and 10th of May 2019.
+The 11th Call for STSM Applications for Missions occurring between 1st June 2019 and 31st October 2019 is now closed – no further applications will be considered.

 The information found in this page can also be accessed in this attached word document.

 Short Term Scientific Missions (STSM) are exchange visits aimed at supporting individual mobility, strengthening existing networks and fostering collaboration between researchers.
 An STSM should specifically contribute to the scientific objectives of the COST Action, whilst at the same time allowing those partaking in the missions to learn new techniques, gain access to specific data, instruments and / or methods not available in their own institutions / organisations.
 Participation of “Early Career Investigators” (ECI) in STSM is particularly encouraged.
 An applicant can be considered as being an “Early Career Investigator” when a researcher’s career span is less than 8 years between the date of the PhD/doctorate and the date of the start of the proposed STSM.
 Periods of career leave have to be added to this time span.

 1. They must have a minimum duration of 5 days.

 2. They can have a maximum duration of 90 days.

 3. The STSM must to be carried out in its entirety within a single Grant Period and always within the Action’s lifetime.

 Specific additional provisions have been enacted by the Committee of Senior Officials (CSO) to encourage the participation of Early Career Investigators (ECI) in STSMs.

 To qualify for these specific provisions, the following conditions apply: